Social media and digital marketing can be full of contradictions.

-There is an inherent paradox in the marketing world right now, especially with the onset of numerous social media and citizen centric channels.
+There is an inherent paradox in the digital world right now, especially with the onset of numerous social media and citizen centric channels.

-Let’s put it another way.
+Let me put it another way.

-Here, penning a blogpost, putting up photo heavy updates on Facebook, piping out bite-sized gems on Twitter, or filming an amateur company video featuring the company clown are all par for the course.
+Here, penning a blog post, putting up photo heavy updates on Facebook, piping out bite-sized gems on Twitter, or filming an amateur company video featuring the company clown are all par for the course.

 We have all read, viewed or heard stories of companies which have done it.
 Embracing citizen and employee marketers from every department, their mantra is to let a thousand flowers bloom.

-Wouldn’t they be able to share at least one or two terrific tit-bit to their friends, family members and associates, becoming agents of “spreadable” content?
+Wouldn’t they be able to share at least one or two terrific tit-bits to their friends, family members and associates, becoming agents of “spreadable” content?

-Yet many of us real life marketing practitioners know that relying purely on an organisation’s own innate ability to grown an audience may not be enough.
+Yet many of us real life marketing practitioners know that relying purely on an organisation’s own innate ability to grow an audience may not be enough.
 There are oceans, both blue and red, of competitors who are turning every marketing trick in the book.

 With product life cycles becoming shorter and shorter, technology developing faster and faster, and consumers becoming fussier and fussier, there is little rest for us marketers.

 While digital resources are often too cheap to meter, attention is finite.

 Do our shareholders have the patience to wait quarter after quarter for a breakthrough while we strain our creative juices looking for an original made-from-within idea that can generate that mystical “viral” effect?

-While you should start to build up storybanks of your organisation/ brands and to script them engagingly into all customer touchpoints, one should also not shy away from using that extra help which mass broadcast and print media can offer.
+While you should start to build up the story banks of your organisation/ brands and script them engagingly into all your customer touchpoints, you should also not shy away from using the extra help which mass broadcast and print media can offer.